rsfarzo/cloud-storage/README_TOO.md

     end
 ```
 5. UI
-  a. add to file_field/s to your edit (new, update) form:
+  - add to file_field/s to your edit (new, update) form:
 ```
   <div>
     <%= form.file_field :image  %><br>